A smiling blonde woman with big glasses, wearing a light blue top with white patterns, posing against a blue background.

 I believe in creating a warm, open, and nonjudgmental space where healing is supported by a holistic, trauma-informed approach.
 My goal is to help clients build the tools they need to cope with life’s stressors in a compassionate, culturally sensitive environment.
 My style draws from a range of therapies—play therapy and expressive arts for children, and mindfulness, movement, and art for adults.
 I incorporate nature-based therapy and a mind-body approach to foster healing and coping for clients of all ages.

 I graduated with a bachelor’s in Child Development from the University of Rhode Island and earned my master’s in Clinical Mental Health Counseling and Dance Movement Therapy from Lesley University.
-I am a Registered Dance Movement Therapist (R-DMT) and a licensed mental health counselor (LMHC) in Massachusetts.
+I am a registered dance movement therapist (R-DMT) and a licensed mental health counselor (LMHC) in Massachusetts.
 My experience includes working at Bradley Hospital’s Pediatric OCD and Anxiety Clinic, as well as working as a certified child life specialist at Shriners Hospitals for Children, Massachusetts General Hospital, and Newton-Wellesley Hospital.
 I’ve also worked with the Department of Children and Families and at a domestic violence shelter.

 I’m excited to get to know you and your family, and I’m honored that you’re considering Coastal Counseling Associates for your family’s mental health care.
 Thank you from the bottom of my heart.

-Beth Calabrese, MA, R-DMT
+Beth Calabrese, MA, R-DMT, PMH-C

 Clinical Therapist, Dance Movement Therapist